aurorascharff/next16-commerce/STEPS.md

 - Let's finally tackle the product page, also pre-marked with boundaries.
 - Add "use cache" to Product, mark cached, remove suspense, it's no longer loading on every request.
 - Try add use cache to the product page.
 It fails, exposing our dynamic API.
 Why?
 We have a dynamic dep.
 A pretty cool optimistic save product button, showing the saved state of that product for the user.
-This is also useful for debugging btw.
-Instead of importing the dynamic dep, slot as children, and interleave it.
+Instead of importing the dynamic dep, slot as children, and interleave it, like the donut pattern again.
 We can still cache the productDetails itself!
 Children reference can change without affecting the cache entry.
 Donut pattern, but for caching.
-Cache gymnastics.
-We could also cache the data, but this is a showcase.
+Now, we can cache the ProductDetails, mark cached.
+We could also just cache the data.
 - Remove details suspense, add the suspense there with Bookmark!
+- Keep the Reviews hybrid, want them fresh.
+- See the cache boundaries again.
-- Now, we can cache the ProductDetails, no longer loading on every request.
+- No longer loading on every request.
 Small chunk of dynamic content only, pushed the loading state all the way down.
-- Keep the Reviews hybrid, want them fresh.
 - Final error in product page, no cache above params.
 We will still see this params resolve in the deployment, it's inside params, so it can't be static.
 Either we add a loading.tsx, or we can use generateStaticParams.
 Add an example generateStaticParams for a few products.
 Now it will ready for those, then cached as it's generated by users.
 The error is gone.
 Pick what is best for your use case and data set.
 - For incrementally adopting cacheComponents, we would need to start high up with a dep, then build down and refactor out our dynamic APIs.
 - Done with the codebase refactor.
 My route tree is primarily the same.
 Just changing a few things to better follow RSC best practice and optimization and adding caching.